How to Plan a Wedding: The Stress-Free, 25-Step Guide

 The hiatus before the hoopla.
 The breather before the big day.
-The calm before the joyful celebration.
-The peace before the ceremony.
-However you want to think about it, this is the sweet spot between all the planning and the wedding.
+The calm before the celebration.
+However you want to think about it, this is the sweet spot between all the planning and the actual wedding.
 There will be things to manage and decisions to be made.
 But mostly, this is a time of anticipation and excitement.
 Enjoy it.

 25. Start the festivities and enjoy!

 You know what to do from here.
 Congratulations!

 Pro tip: Remember that your wedding day is about you.
 It’s okay if you don’t have a full-blown conversation with everyone there.
 And it’s okay if it’s not the best day of their lives too.
 So remind yourself of that in the chaotic moments.
 Enjoy celebrating your successful planning, your love for each other, and your future together!